 The only decision left is to figure out a sauce.
 Traditional marinara sauces don't exactly mesh well with lobster's more delicate flavor, and sometimes you want a sauce with more oomph than what a mixture of melted butter and garlic can provide.

-- Simple ingredients come together to form a luxe-tasting sauce with a perfect balance of flavors: cream, butter, garlic, onion, white wine, lemon, and a smidge of tomato.
+- No fussy ingredients: Simple ingredients come together to form a luxe-tasting sauce with a perfect balance of flavors: cream, butter, garlic, onion, white wine, lemon, and a smidge of tomato.

 Recipe Ingredients